aflam745/Way2Go/team/m2/problem.md

 ## Proposed Solution

-Our web application, **ItineraryPlanner**, aims to solve this problem by providing users with a comprehensive itinerary planning application.
+Our web application, **Way2Go**, aims to solve this problem by providing users with a comprehensive itinerary planning application.
-ItineraryPlanner will take all of the locations a user wants to visit and give them an optimal itinerary to minimize the users travel time.
+Way2Go will take all of the locations a user wants to visit and give them an optimal itinerary to minimize the users travel time.

 Key Features: